Philippines · audience itinerary

 Insider tips

-- ◆Traffic in Manila can be very heavy; factor in extra travel time, especially during peak hours.
+- ◆Traffic in Manila can be heavy; factor in extra travel time.

-- ◆Be open to trying local Filipino food – it's a delicious part of the experience.
+- ◆Be open to trying local street food from reputable vendors.

 Packing highlights